You want to adopt one or more of our cats and you want to know what to do?

 Do you already have experience with own pets or – if not – have you dealt with the requirements for keeping a cat?
 Do you have enough space and time for the animal?
 Maybe one of your darlings has left you recently, are you open to engage with a new cat personality?
 Do you have the patience and time for a possibly longer familiarization and bringing together with already existing animals?

 Am I ready and able to take responsibility for the entire lifespan of my animal?

-A cat can be 15 years or older.
-We expect our adoptives to take care of the animal until the end of its life.
-Even unforeseeable changes in living conditions such as relocation, the birth of a child, parting or new life partners should be considered with a “Plan B”.
-We also do not place a cat in single keeping!
-Will your financial situation even in the future allow you to not only bear the ongoing costs of food, equipment, regular check-ups and vaccinations, but also to handle unexpected expenses such as surgeries and veterinary hospital stays (or, instead, appropriate health insurance rates)?
+Will your financial situation even in the future allow you to not only bear the ongoing costs of food, equipment, regular check-ups, but also to handle unexpected expenses such as surgeries and veterinary hospital stays (or, instead, appropriate health insurance rates)?
 Are there any allergies in your family?

 Are all persons affected by the adoption consenting?

 Do the persons involved in know and agree with your adoption intentions – be it the family members or relatives that you are relying on for possible care during your vacation?
-If you live for rent: Does your landlord agree and may you take any necessary security precaution (window safeguards, nets)?
+If you live for rent: may you take any necessary security precaution (window safeguards, nets)?

 4. Interview and preview visit